Google Chrome: IT security vulnerability with high risk! Vulnerability allows code execution - Breaking Latest News

 As the BSI is currently reporting, a vulnerability has been found in Google Chrome.
 You can read here on news.de which operating systems and products are affected by the vulnerability.

-The Federal Office for Security in der Informationstechnik (BSI) reported a security advisory for Google Chrome on June 6th, 2023.
-The operating systems UNIX, Linux, MacOS X and Windows as well as the products Debian Linux, Google Chrome and Microsoft Edge are affected by the vulnerability.
-This warning was last updated on 06/09/2023.
+The Federal Office for Security in der Informationstechnik (BSI) published a security advisory for Google Chrome on June 6th, 2023.
+The operating systems UNIX, Linux, MacOS X and Windows as well as the products Debian Linux, Fedora Linux, Google Chrome and Microsoft Edge are affected by the vulnerability.
+This warning was last updated on 06/12/2023.

-The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: Debian Security Advisory DSA-5420 (Status: 07.06.2023).
+The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: Fedora Security Advisory FEDORA-2023-F4954AF225 (Status: 09.06.2023).
 Other useful sources are listed later in this article.

 Security Advice for Google Chrome – Risk: high